cankav/pop3_quota_alert/README.md

 pop3_quota_alert.py checks the pop3 server for disk usage quota and sends an alert email to the corresponding email account with the correct configuration on the top of the file.

+Please note that this script requires account password, so it should be run on a secure server.
+Example usage would be to run this script with an hourly cronjob on a personal VPS.

 Any suggestions or pull requests are welcome : )